aporeto-inc/trireme-lib/README.md

 * The `Monitor` listens to a well-defined PU creation module.
 The built-in monitor listens to Docker events and generates a standard Trireme Processing Unit runtime representation.
 The `Monitor` hands-over the Processing Unit runtime to `Trireme`.
 * The `PolicyResolver` is implemented outside of Trireme. `Trireme` calls the `PolicyResolver` to get a PU policy based on a PU runtime.
 The `PolicyResolver` depends on the orchestration system used for managing identity and policy.
 If you plan to implement your own Policy with Trireme, you will essentially need to implement a `PolicyResolver`
 * The `Supervisor` implements the policy by redirecting the TCP negotiation packets to user space.
 The default implementation uses IPTables with LibNetfilter.
 * The `Enforcer` enforces the policy by analyzing the redirected packets and enforcing the identity and policy rules that are defined by the `PolicyResolver` in the PU policy.
+Trireme supports to day a `Remote ` and a `local` enforcer.
+The `Remote` enforcer is advised as it is remotely started into the network namespace of the  Processing Unit, therefore not interfering at all with existing Networking implementation on the default/host namespace.

 # Defining Your Own Policy

 Trireme allows you to define any type of identity attributes and policies to associate with PUs.
-In order to define your own policies and identities, you need to implement a PolicyResolver interface that will receive calls from Trireme whenever a policy resolution is required.
+In order to define your own policies and identities, you need to implement a PolicyResolver interface that will receive policy requests from Trireme whenever a policy resolution is required.

 # PolicyResolver Implementation